There are companies offering seemingly free teleconferencing services but things are not as they seem.

 - Not providing an Australian 1800 number when this is how most people prefer to join meetings.

-Using a magicians distraction techniques, users are offered exciting sounding things they don’t need like 100 people in a meeting.
+Using distraction techniques, users are offered exciting sounding things they don’t need like 100 people in a meeting.

 This might all be viewed as clever marketing until you realise the paid service is running on the same network and systems they can afford to give away free.